 In case of the second one, pay careful attention to messages to see which plugin is and isn't registered.
 My plugins tell you clearly in the Plugin Manager.

-If a plugin becomes unregistered due to Lightroom preferences becoming corrupt, you can try to reregister it (use the “forgot your code?” button in the registration dialog to automatically bring up your code for the current plugin and the current Lightroom serial number), and hope it “sticks” across the next Lightroom restart, but if it doesn't, you'll have to wipe your Lightroom preferences file and so that Lightroom can rebuild it when it next launches.
+If a plugin becomes unregistered due to Lightroom preferences becoming corrupt, you can try to reregister it (if you're not using a Creative-Cloud install, try the “forgot your code?” button in the registration dialog to automatically bring up your code for the current plugin and the current Lightroom serial number), and hope it “sticks” across the next Lightroom restart, but if it doesn't, you'll have to wipe your Lightroom preferences file and so that Lightroom can rebuild it when it next launches.

 After you then start Lightroom and it creates a new preferences file for you, all your photo-related data remains unchanged, but many little personal settings (such as the default catalog to work with, the widths of the panels, etc.) will have reverted to their defaults.
 Depending on how much you've customized things, it can be a hassle to set things back up the way you like. )-: